FitBeatDepresso/Dashboard/README.md

 #### Link: https://fit-beat-depresso.herokuapp.com/ [1]

 ## Overview:

+👉 No more having to go to the app everyday to report your feeling like most mental health app on the market.

+👉 No more being afraid to speak up your feelings because now your loved ones can acknowledge your stress and reach out to you.

 A platform that helps predict and check your loved ones' mental health with Fitbit API.
 ![](https://i.imgur.com/Pr2Twz8.png)